 Participants must be physically mobile and have at least moderate physical fitness and stamina.
 Field classes will take place in the mountains, requiring participants to ski or snowshoe approximately 2 km from a highway, gaining approximately 200 metres elevation.

 19:00 PM to 21:00 PM – Virtual classroom session #1- online from the comfort of your home

 19:00 PM to 21:00 PM – Virtual classroom session #2

 Saturday, January 23

-12:00PM to 16:00PM – Outdoor field session teaching companion rescue using electronic transceivers – Location to be announced soon.
+10:00 AM to 15:00AM – Outdoor field session teaching companion rescue using electronic transceivers –

 Sunday, January 24